VBayesLab/VBLabDocs/Example-MGVB-RECH.md

                   'WindowSize',30,...
                   'LBPlot',false);         % We will plot LB manual together with variational distribution
 ```
-Once the model `Mdl` is fitted, we can see the convergence of the lowerbound, showing that the MGVB algorithm works properly.
+Once the model `Mdl` is fitted, we can manually plot the variational distribution together with the lowerbound.
+The convergence of the lowerbound shows that the MGVB works properly.
 ```m
 figure
 % Extract variation mean and variance